Computing all maps into a sphere: Introduction

+\subh{Robust roots. } A nice concrete application comes from the so-called ROB-SAT problem---robust satisfiability of systems of equations The problem is given by a rational value $\alpha>0$ and a piecewise linear function $f\:K\to \R^d$ defined by rational values on the vertices of a simplicial complex $K$.
+The question is whether an arbitrary continuous $g\:K\to\R^d$ that is at most $\alpha$-far from $f$ (i.e., \(\|f-g\|_\infty\leq \alpha\)) has a root.
+In a slightly different and more special form, this problem was investigated by Franek et al.~\cite{Franek-al}, and later Franek and Kr\v{c}\'{a}l \cite{FranekKrcal:RobustSatisfiability} exhibited a computational equivalence of ROB-SAT and the extension problem for maps into the sphere \(S^{d-1}\).
+The algorithm for the extrendability problem based on the present paper then yields an algorithmic solution when $\dim K\leq 2d-3$.

-Our motivation for starting this project was the computation of the \emph{$\Z_2$-index} (or \emph{genus}) $\ind(X)$ of a $\Z_2$-space\footnote{A \emph{$\Z_2$-space} is a topological space $X$ with an action of the group $\Z_2$; the action is described by a homeomorphism $\nu\colon X\to X$ with $\nu\circ\nu=\id_X$.
+\subh{$\Z_2$-index and embeddability.} An important motivation for the research leading to the present paper was the computation of the \emph{$\Z_2$-index} (or \emph{genus}) $\ind(X)$ of a $\Z_2$-space $X$,\footnote{A \emph{$\Z_2$-space} is a topological space $X$ with an action of the group $\Z_2$; the action is described by a homeomorphism $\nu\colon X\to X$ with $\nu\circ\nu=\id_X$.
 A primary example is a sphere $S^d$ with the antipodal action $x\mapsto-x$.
-An \emph{equivariant map} between $\Z_2$-spaces is a continuous map that commutes with the $\Z_2$ actions.} $X$, i.e., the smallest $d$ such that $X$ can be equivariantly mapped into~$S^d$.
-We hope that by extending the methods of the present paper, one can obtain an algorithm for deciding whether $\ind(X)\le d$, provided that $\dim(X)\le 2d-2$.
+An \emph{equivariant map} between $\Z_2$-spaces is a continuous map that commutes with the $\Z_2$ actions.} i.e., the smallest $d$ such that $X$ can be equivariantly mapped into~$S^d$.
+For example, the classical Borsuk--Ulam theorem can be stated in the form $\ind(S^d)\ge d$.
+Generalizing the results in the present paper, \cite{aslep} provided an algorithm that decides whether $\ind(X)\le d$, provided that $d\geq 2$ and $\dim(X)\le 2d-1$; for fixed $d$ the running time is polynomial in the size of~$X$.